-Surfer Beta has a new object type: Alpha shape.
+Surfer has a new object type: Alpha shape.
 This new feature creates a polygon boundary around a set of selected data points.
 You can control the tightness of the polygon around the points by entering an Alpha value.
 The larger the Alpha value is, the more convex the polygon around the points will be.
 The smaller it is, the more concave the polygon around the points will be.

 To create an Alpha Shape see the steps below: